Production installation

 Config file

-By default config is loaded from $HOME/.armadactl.yaml.
+By default, config is loaded from $HOME/.armadactl.yaml.

 armada command --config=/config/location/config.yaml